MakeSchool-Tutorials/Make-Parties/P00-Start-An-Express-Project/content.md

 $ git commit -m 'init'
 ```

-Now go to github and create a public repository called `Rotten-Potatoes-Tutorial`, and now associate it as a remote for your local git project and then push to it.
+Now go to github and create a public repository called `make-parties`, and now associate it as a remote for your local git project and then push to it.

 ```bash
 $ git remote add origin GITHUB-REPO-URL